 5 Things to do in Madeira

-Madeira is back!
-We're delighted to announce that our holidays to Madeira are now available to book for 2022.
+Our holidays to Madeira are now available to book for 2023.
 Discovered in the 15th century by explorers in the service of Prince Henry the Navigator, the beautiful island of Madeira is situated in the Atlantic Ocean and this Portuguese territory is lapped by the waters of the Gulf Stream.
-In 2021 Madeira won the award for World’s Leading Island Destination, granted by The World Travel Awards.
+In 2022 Madeira won the award for World’s Leading Island Destination, granted by The World Travel Awards.
 Throughout the summer you can avail of two weekly direct flights from Dublin to Funchal with Ryanair.
 With a pleasant climate, dramatic scenery, beautiful flowers and gardens, mountain trails and a unique island culture, Madeira is a holiday destination with something for everyone.
 Check out our top five highlights of Madeira.

 1. Wine and food – Islands of unforgettable flavours